 -

-Identify and analyze at least five key suicide risk factors, three protective factors, and three warning signs among diverse populations, including high-risk and marginalized groups.
+Differentiate suicide risk indicators by identifying at least five suicide risk factors, three protective factors, and three warning signs across diverse populations, including groups experiencing heightened risk due to structural and social determinants.

 -